Enumerating Regular Languages with Bounded Delay: Introduction

-In this paper, we study enumeration for regular languages in this sense, with the Levenshtein edit distance.
-One first question is that of \emph{orderability}: given a regular language~$L$ over an alphabet $\Sigma$, does it admit an ordering, i.e., can we write~$L$ as a sequence such that the Levenshtein distance of any two consecutive words is bounded by a constant?
+In this paper, we study enumeration for regular languages in this sense, with the Levenshtein edit distance and variants thereof.
+One first question is to determine if a given regular language~$L$ admits an ordering, i.e., can we order its words such that the Levenshtein distance of any two consecutive words only depends on~$L$ and not on the word lengths?
 For instance, the language $a^*$ is easily orderable in this sense.
 The language $a^* b^*$ is orderable, e.g., following any Hamiltonian path on the infinite $\NN \times \NN$ grid.
-More interestingly, the language $(a+b)^*$ is orderable, for instance by considering words by increasing length and applying the \emph{Gray code}~\cite{mutze2022combinatorial}, which enumerates all $n$-bit words by changing only one bit at each step.
-More complex languages such as $a (a + bc)^* + b(cb)^* dd d^*$ can also be shown to be orderable.
+More interestingly, the language $(a+b)^*$ is orderable, for instance by considering words by increasing length and using a \emph{Gray code}~\cite{mutze2022combinatorial}, which enumerates all $n$-bit words by changing only one bit at each step.
+More complex languages such as $a (a + bc)^* + b(cb)^* dd d^*$ can also be shown to be orderable (as our results will imply).
 However, one can see that some languages are not orderable, e.g., $a^* + b^*$.
 We can nevertheless generalize orderability by allowing multiple ``threads'': then we can partition $a^* + b^*$ as $a^*$ and $b^*$, both of which are orderable.
-This leads to several questions: can we characterize the orderable regular languages? can every regular language be partitioned as a finite union of orderable languages? and does this lead to a (possibly multi-threaded) constant-delay enumeration algorithm?
+This leads to several questions: Can we characterize the orderable regular languages?
+Can every regular language be partitioned as a finite union of orderable languages?
+And does this lead to a (possibly multi-threaded) enumeration algorithm with bounded delay (i.e., depending only on the language but not on the current word length)?